Corbel, Savoie: Cultural events and festivities

-Church and trails, ovens and fountains: Hiking on the trail to see the ovens and fountains of Corbel.
+Church and trails, ovens and fountains.
+Hiking on the trail to see the ovens and fountains of Corbel.

 Sports

 Many sports activities can be practiced in the township.
 Trails have been marked for tourists.
-You can practice cycling, climbing, horse riding, glider and kanoé in the gorges du Guiers Vif.
+There is cycling, climbing, horse riding, gliding and canoeing in the Gorges du Guiers Vif.
 The Fiolins hamlet is the starting point of a path that leads to a via ferrata through Roche Veyrand to get to Saint-Pierre-d'Entremont in Savoie.

-Corbel is near skiing and tobogganing stations (Le Desert d'Entremont).
-There is also the presence of indicated snowshoes paths that connect Corbel to the winter sports resort of the Desert, but also doing a variety of loops in the township only.
+Corbel is near skiing and tobogganing stations such as Le Desert d'Entremont.
+There are also snowshoe paths that connect Corbel to the winter sports resort of the Desert, but with a variety of loops in the township.